grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 </CodeGroup>

-VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do - with a few important exceptions: you can't load anything from your local filesystem, or import any other modules.
-This all has to be done from init-code.
+VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do&mdash;with a few important exceptions: you can't load anything from your local filesystem, or import any other modules.
+Instead, do these from init-code.

 Read more about the different [life cycle stages of a k6 test](/using-k6/test-life-cycle).

 ## Using options

-If you want to avoid having to type `--vus 10` and `--duration 30s` all the time, you can include those settings inside your JavaScript file also:
+To avoid typing `--vus 10` and `--duration 30s` each time you run the script, you can include the options in your JavaScript file:

 <CodeGroup labels={["script.js"]} lineNumbers={[true]}>